Tuscany is famed for its excellent food with roots deep in its history, and for producing wines famed worldwide.

 In Florence, the Enoteca Alessi wine shop (via delle Oche 27/29/31 R) reserves a special place for Tuscan wines, carrying about twenty labels from wineries in Chianti Classico and about 30 labels of Brunello di Montalcino.

-Paszkowski and Gilli (both located in Piazza della Repubblica), or Rivoire (Piazza della Signoria) have become full-fledged Florentine institutions.
+Gilli (located in Piazza della Repubblica), or Rivoire (Piazza della Signoria) have become full-fledged Florentine institutions.
 You can't pass up a coffee or a thick hot chocolate in one of these famed cafés.

 Rinascente Bar (piazza della Repubblica, 1): not historical, this café is on the top floor of the La Rinascente department store.
 It is well worth a visit to enjoy the view from the scenic roof terrace and is the perfect spot to have a quick lunch, snack, or just stop for a breather.